 Turn A Terrace into a French Courtyard

 The challenge: turning a typical inner city terrace backyard into a French Courtyard to provide extra living space.
-The owner of this property had a typical small uninspiring east facing backyard which backed up onto a large block wall.
+The owner of this property had a typical small uninspiring east-facing backyard that backed up onto a large block wall.
 Knowing space was at a premium and needing to expand this small house’s living space, The Labyrinth Garden came up with an innovative design to maximize the small space.
 The original space was about 7 sqm (75 sqft) with an outdoor laundry and old toilet.
 Interior designer Jonathan Clarke of Urban Interior Design had come up with a clever design that enabled the kitchen space to open out to an alfresco dining area.
 The ultimate aim of this space was to seamlessly integrate the indoor and outdoor flow and to make a small outdoor area feel like an open extra living green space.
 The back area of the house was demolished and reconfigured to use the existing side return as an extra kitchen dining space.
-This increased the outdoor area to be around 25 sqm (269 sqft).
+This increased the outdoor area to around 25 sqm (269 sqft).

 |Landscaping Ideas||Small Gardens|